simoncrowe/ansible-raspberry-pi-dat/README.md

 The line `22/tcp open  ssh     OpenSSH 7.9p1 Raspbian 10 (protocol 2.0)`
 will only appear is your Pi has SSH enabled.
 If you can't easily identify your Pi, double-check that SSH has been enabled on it.

+If you see more than one Pi, you'll need to either temporally switch off your Pi to work out which one it is, or find out its MAC address.
 </details>

-If your Pi does turn out not to be accessible at raspberrypi.local, you'll need to put its IP address in the file called `hosts` in the root directory of this repository.
+If your Pi does turn out not to be accessible at `raspberrypi.local`, you'll need to put its IP address in the file called `hosts` in the root directory of this repository.